DKMS/Hapl-o-Mat/README.md

 ##Usage
-For information on how to use Hapl-o-Mat and some tutorials using Linux follow the guide detailedGettingStartedLinux.pdf or gettingStarted if you are a seasoned Linux user.
-If you use Windows, follow the guide detailedGettingStartedWindows.pdf
+For information on how to use Hapl-o-Mat and some tutorials using Linux follow the guide detailedGettingStartedLinux.pdf.
+If you are a seasoned Linux user, refer to gettingStarted.
+If you use Windows, follow the guide detailedGettingStartedWindows.pdf.

 ##Citation
 If you use Hapl-o-Mat for your research, please cite